Trator7/ExchangeRateConverter/README.md

 1. Retrieve EUR to Target currency rates
 1. Compute Orinal to Target based on previous rates.

+If there is no rate in a specific date the previous closest one will be returned.

 # Public methods to retrieve data

 ## Dictionary<DateTime, double> GetCurrencyRates